Course Info / Syllabus

 Gateway address

-DHCP address (if yes)
+DHCP address (if enabled)

 DNS server address